 Luxembourg Specialties you should know

 There was Grompere Kichelcher.
-Kuddelfleck.
+Cuddly stain.
 Andouillette.
 Träipen.
 Kallefskaap.
-I could go on with the list.
-Just what is it?
-Some things could be deduced after getting used to Luxembourgish, but not everything.
-We couldn't have the waiter translate the menu every time.
-By the time he finished his translation, we had already forgotten, what the dishes were.
-Therefore, our restaurant visits turned out to be quite an adventure.
-What ended up on our plate was always a surprise.
-Therefore you should definitely get to know a few specialties of the country you travel to.
-That makes a trip a lot easier.
+I could continue the list of Luxembourg's culinary specialties.
+But what is that?
+We were able to deduce some things after getting used to Luxembourgish, but not everything.
+We couldn't have the waiter translate the menu for us every time.
+By the time he finished his translation, we had already forgotten what the dishes were.
+Therefore, our visits to the restaurant turned out to be an adventure.
+It was always a surprise what ended up on our plate.
+That's why you should definitely get a few specialties of the country.
+This makes traveling there easier.

 A Crime Story from Luxembourg